SenseLogic/CODA/README.md

 *   Put end of line comments exactly four spaces after the statement, and start them in lowercase.

     ```cs
-    some_variable = some_magic_value;    // a short explanation
+    DoSomethingWeird();    // a short explanation
     ```

-*   Instead of adding comments to explain the code intent, refactor it to make it easy to understand without comments and improve its reusability.
+*   Instead of adding comments to explain the code intent, refactor it to :
+    *   make it easy to understand without comments;
+    *   improve its reusability.

 *   Begin C++ header files with `#pragma once`.